Chart Color Schemes

 Sinnamon Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects that may impact the area.
-Notable projects include Verandah Estate, Mt Ommaney Shopping Centre Entertainment Precinct, Sinnamon Village Precinct Expansion, and Darra Mixed-Use Commercial.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 16 projects that may impact the region.
+Notable ones include Verandah Estate, Mt Ommaney Shopping Centre Entertainment Precinct, Sinnamon Village Precinct Expansion, and Darra Mixed-Use Commercial.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.